 Deviated Septum From Cocaine or Meth Use

-The septum is the bridge in the center of the nose that divides the nasal cavity in half to create two nostrils.
-In a deviated septum, one nostril is wider than the other.
-According to WebMD, a deviated septum is more common that one would think.
-In fact, approximately 80 percent of people have some sort of alignment problem that affects the positioning of their septum.
-However, most people do not realize it until they suffer from severe breathing problems.
+According to the American Academy of Otolaryngology, a deviated septum is more common that one would think.
+In fact, approximately 80% of people have some sort of alignment problem that affects the positioning of their septum.1 However, most people do not realize they have this misalignment until they begin to experience noticeable breathing problems.

-Sometimes the condition may go away on its own, especially if cocaine use ceases right away.
+Sometimes the condition may go away on its own – especially if drug use ceases right away.
 If not, continued use will just make the situation worse.
-The person may lose their ability to smell or suffer from breathing problems.
+If you are one of these individuals who continues cocaine or meth use, you may suffer from breathing problems or lose your ability to smell.
 It may become so severe that surgery is required.

 Symptoms of Deviated Septum